security-zjt/python-environment/README.md

 # python-environment
-There are my pycharm's environment !
-Everybody can do cat,please don't  write,thanks~
+There are my pycharm's environment thanks~